 The purpose of this course is to train students to become confident and critical dance teachers who can conduct classes that are both purposeful and engaging.
 Because teaching itself is an art that requires considerable planning and collaboration, students will work extensively with peers to develop and prescribe appropriate course material, provide corrective remedies for movements, and experiment with various teaching methodologies.
 Students will also observe various contexts in pedagogy such as those for teaching children and grade-level students.
 By engaging in topical discussions and putting their ideas into practice, students will move beyond conceptual understanding and ultimately improve their skills as dance educators.

-The Advanced Chinese Dance Pedagogy II course focuses on application, analysis, and creation.
-By giving students opportunities to teach full-length classes, students will be able to analyze and evaluate their peers while developing their own philosophies and teaching ideals.
+This course focuses on application, analysis, and creation.
+Through opportunities to teach full-length classes, students will be able to analyze and evaluate their peers while developing their own philosophies and teaching ideals.
 The course trains students to examine the contextual complexities of dance education and to develop course materials with respect to higher education.
 By the end of this course, students will hand in a portfolio that recounts their pedagogical findings and designs for a systematic course in classical Chinese dance.
 Prerequisite: DAN510 or by instructor consent.

 This course introduces the expressive dancer to new ways of thinking and creating.
 In their first year of the graduate dance program, students expand their artistic potential and explore how to make their choreographic work more compelling.
 By tailoring thematic movement sequences to befit specific personas and considering other theatrical factors, students will learn to view their work as a whole, and most importantly, from the audience’s standpoint.
 This course also instills in students an appreciation for the reiterative creative process.